Blue Carbon Benefits

 In addition to their carbon storage benefits, blue carbon ecosystems also provide jobs and income to local economies, improve water quality, support healthy fisheries, and provide coastal protection.
-Mangroves act as natural barriers – they stabilize shorelines and reduce wave energy to reduce flood risk to coastal communities from storm surge and sea-level rise (Figure 1).
+Mangroves act as natural barriers - they stabilize shorelines and reduce wave energy to reduce flood risk to coastal communities from storm surge and sea-level rise.
 Seagrass meadows trap suspended sediments in their roots which increases light attenuation, improves water quality, and reduces erosion.
-Coastal wetlands absorb pollutants (e.g., heavy metals, nutrients, suspended matter) thus helping to maintain water quality and prevent eutrophication.
-These ecosystems provide important nursery habitat and breeding grounds to support fisheries and a variety of recreational opportunities (e.g., snorkeling, recreational fishing and boating, and ecotourism).
+Coastal wetlands absorb pollutants (e.g., heavy metals, nutrients, suspended matter) thus helping to maintain water quality and preventing eutrophication.
+These ecosystems provide important nursery habitat and breeding grounds to support fisheries and a variety of recreational opportunities (e.g., snorkeling, recreational fishing and boating, ecotourism).

 The following graphics highlight the benefits of mangroves:

 Research suggests that the ecosystem services that mangroves provide are worth an estimated US$33,000-57,000 per hectare per year to the national economies of developing countries with mangroves. ref